 Split tunneling was a useful feature.
 This allows you to have the VPN working on certain apps and not on others.
 This is ideal if you want to appear elsewhere and be secure and anonymous for most tasks but want to remain open, say for your banking app.

 There's lots of support across devices with clients for Mac, Windows, iOS, Android, Linux, Chrome, Firefox and setup for routers, Kodi, Android TV, Amazon Fire TV Stick, and more.

 PureVPN offers lots of security for your connection with plenty of protocol options.
 These include OpenVPN TCP/UDP, PPTP, L2TP, SSTP, and IKEv2.
 While traffic is encrypted we found some issues with the Windows client which suggested PureVPN isn't as secure as you'd hope.

 A setting said encryption was "optional" and you'd have to change it to "required" to be sure you were being encrypted.
 Similarly the kill switch didn't always work meaning the connection could leave you exposed.
 These glitches were in the Windows client but they make you wonder how tight PureVPN security actually is.

 After a man was arrested in 2017 for illegal online activities, it was revealed he'd been tracked from behind PureVPN – once again adding to the concerns about the privacy this service offers.

-The company maintains it operates a no logs policy.
+The company maintains it operates a no-logs policy.
 But in the small print it says that it does record things like the time you logged on and incoming IP address.
 Two separate independent auditors have assessed the No-Log policy.
 Altius IT and KPMG concluded that personal user data is not stored on the system.

 Should you sign up?